emmajanedrews/base-template/_posts/2018-01-04-meet-yana-novikov.md

 I love the culture here.
 I love the constant growth and learning from the top producers to improve my negotiation skills, as well as having fun and connecting with the community.

-If you have any questions for me personally or are looking to buy a home, feel free to reach out to me.
+If you have any questions for me personally or are looking to buy a home, feel free to reach out to me at 808-633-2368.
 I’d be glad to help you.